marianoguerra/riak-core-tutorial/source/first-command.rst

     -module(tanodb_vnode).

-Then we specify that we want to implement the riak_core_vnode behavior:
+We specify that we want to implement the riak_core_vnode behavior:

 .. code-block:: erlang